liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 ## Outputs

-All outputs are put into the `output` folder.
-Outputs to do with extracting the variation in the focal gene are put in `output/gene_variants`.
+All output files are put into the `output` folder.

+Outputs to do with extracting the variation in the focal gene are put in `output/gene_variants` - for each sequence with a hit to the focal gene, one gets the name of the variant (based on amino acid sequence) if a named variant exists in CARD.
+Otherwise 'unnamed' (if valid variant, but not named) or 'truncated' (if premature stop codon).
+This is used for the NJ tree of the variation in the central gene.

 All other outputs for the pangraph part of the pipeline are in `output/pangraph/{gene}`.

-Gene variant outputs:
+Gene variant outputs are in `output/gene_variants/sequence_assignments/{gene}.csv` -

-`output/gene_variants/sequence_assignments/{gene}.csv` - for each sequence with a hit to the focal gene, the name of the variant (based on amino acid sequence) if a named variant exists in CARD.
-Otherwise 'unnamed' (if valid variant, but not named) or 'truncated' (if premature stop codon).

 Pangraph outputs in `output/pangraph/{gene}`:
 * `{gene}_pangraph.json` - pangraph of the flanking regions in all sequences